hiteshchoudhary/open-source-contribution/readme.md

 I loved your all the series mainly (backend , React and javascript)

 Again a heartful thaks a lot for providing such content

+# First open source contribution my coding journey @Chai aur Code Youtube Free of Cost
+I have watched many tutorials for learning web development and I have encountered issues with some tutorials.
+However, I came across Hitesh Sir's YouTube channel, particularly his playlist section, and I was happy to realize that I could also learn web development there.
+His channel, 'Chai aur Code,' has been incredibly beneficial to me.
+What sets it apart is that Hitesh Sir doesn't just focus on theory; he emphasizes learning by building projects and understanding the underlying concepts.
+Learning React in this manner has been the best approach for me.
+After gaining a strong foundation in JavaScript and React through his tutorials, I've completed numerous projects and feel confident in my knowledge.
+Now, I'm diving into Hitesh Sir's Backend playlist.
+I want to express my gratitude to Hitesh Sir for his invaluable contribution to my learning journey.
+Thank you, Hitesh Sir! @Contribute by TOUFIK